hanabi/hanabi.github.io/Reference.md

 ### The Fake Save

 - We are only able to perform *Save Clues* on specific cards and in specific ways, as outlined in the Beginner's Guide.
 For example, we all agree that we must save 5's with number 5.
 - In some specific circumstances, the team will have only one clue available and multiple cards must be saved with a single clue.
-In this situation, to prevent losing the game (or losing a currently-playable card), it is permissible to "lie" to the player and perform a non-legal *Save Clue*.
-The player will mark their chop card as something other than what it really is, so this move commits the team to giving a *Fix Clue* at some point in the future.
+In this situation, to prevent losing the game (or losing a currently-playable card), it is permissible to *Lie* to the next player and perform a *Fake Save* (e.g. a non-legal *Save Clue*).
+- After a *Fake Save*, the player receiving the clue will mark their chop card as something other than what it really is.
+Thus, this move commits the team to giving a *Fix Clue* to repair the *Lie* at some point in the future.
 - For example, in a 3-player game:
   - Alice has 1 clue available.
   - Bob has a red 5 on chop, followed by a red 4.
 The other copy of the red 4 is in the discard pile, so there are two critical cards in a row.